 School will always be there if you decide you want to invest in it.
-But spending a boatload of money (and potentially loading yourself up with debt) to get yourself to the next level may not be necessary.
+But spending a boatload of money and potentially loading yourself up with debt to get to the next level may not be necessary.
 Here’s a game plan to follow instead.

 Hone Your Mission

-- CreativeLive, which broadcasts free live classes to people all over the world, ranging from topics like "How to Write a Blog Post That Drives Traffic" to "Build an Etsy Storefront That Sells."
+- CreativeLive: This organization broadcasts free live classes to people all over the world, ranging from topics like "How to Write a Blog Post That Drives Traffic" to "Build an Etsy Storefront That Sells."

-- Khan Academy, which offers free courses and practice sessions on everything from engineering and the humanities to computing and finance.
+- Khan Academy: Take advantage of free courses and practice sessions on everything from engineering and the humanities to computing and finance.

-- General Assembly, which offers paid skill-building workshops (online or at brick-and-mortar campuses) in areas like design, marketing, coding and data.
+- General Assembly: This entity offers paid skill-building workshops (online or at brick-and-mortar campuses) in areas like design, marketing, coding, and data.
 The company also offers regular networking events by skill area and location.

-- Coursera, an education-focused technology company, which offers free and paid online courses in areas like data science, computer science, business and machine learning from top schools like Stanford, Yale, Duke and Johns Hopkins—and financial aid is available for those who qualify.
+- Coursera: This online education-focused technology company offers free and paid online courses in areas like data science, computer science, business and machine learning from top schools like Stanford, Yale, Duke, and Johns Hopkins—and financial aid is available for those who qualify.

-- Itunes and Audible, which can open the door to audiobooks and podcasts when it comes to learning the ins and outs of new topics.
+- Itunes and Audible: These two online resources can open the door to audiobooks and podcasts for learning the ins and outs of many new topics.
 Most podcasts are free, and a subscription to audiobook platform Audible is $14.95 per month after the 30-day free trial.
 (Membership grants you one audiobook free per month, plus 30 percent off any purchase.)